kwasniew/hyperbook/README.md

 </div>
 ```
 Translating between HTML and ```h``` function calls can get tiresome for nested HTML.
-Even if you automate the process, you still have to mentally switch between JS representation and HTML representation you inspect in DevTools.
+Even if you automate the process, you still have to mentally switch between JS representation and HTML representation you see in DevTools.
 On the other hand if you write everything from scratch and prefer JS-driven templating, calling ```h``` function directly is a solid option.

 ### JSX